Puppy Training - School & Classes

 Who is puppy school for?

-Friday morning puppy training is available for any dog younger than seven months old.
+Friday morning puppy training is available for any dog younger than seven months old where the owners would prefer our qualified team to train them for you.
 The only requirement is that your dog is fully vaccinated.

 Whether your dog is calm and just has a few bits to learn or has become unruly as she grows and needs a little training to pull back on some over-enthusiastic behaviour, puppy school is a great way to teach core skills and social awareness.